x71c9/r4y/README.md

 # r4y

-A typescript library for spawning child processes.
+A typescript library for managing child processes.

 ## How to use it